 ClipSearch is a chargeable service (subscription or pay-as-you-go) which enables users to search the NLA (Newspaper Licensing Agency) database of electronic newspaper clippings from over 100 UK national and regional newspapers, and to obtain newspaper stories in the same format as they originally appeared in print.
 Coverage is generally from 2006 onwards, though some publications have a later starting date.

-The Financial Times newspaper is essentially a subscription site, although by registering it is possible by registering to view up to three articles in a thirty-day period.
+The Financial Times newspaper is essentially a subscription site, although by registering it is possible to view up to three articles in a thirty-day period.

 Google News collates articles from the last thirty days from more than 4,500 English language newspapers and other media sources worldwide.
 The headlines are selected by a computer algorithm without human editorial intervention.
 The stories are arranged such that one can easily see how various news services are treating each one.

 The Guardian newspaper carries news items and features on legal issues most days, although it no longer publishes law reports.
 The Law section of this online version is readily accessible via the News menu.
 The site’s free archived content goes back to September 1998.
 There is also a subscription-based Digital Archive of the entire newspaper extending back to its foundation in 1821.

 The Independent newspaper, which since March 2016 has appeared in digital form only, frequently has in-depth coverage of legal topics, but stopped publishing law reports some years ago, and there is no section of its web site devoted specifically to legal matters.
 There is a free archive from 1992 onwards.